VladimirBokiy/F1Pulse/README.md

 - The Application itself is developed using **ASP.NET Core** and **.NET 6**

+- As a visualisation tool, a popular charting JavaScript library [Chart.js](https://github.com/chartjs/Chart.js) is chosen.

 - For news parsing [Html Agility Pack](https://html-agility-pack.net/) is used.
 It is a .NET code library that allows you to parse "out of the web" HTML files.

 - For users' authentification [ASP.NET Core Identity](https://github.com/dotnet/aspnetcore/tree/main/src/Identity) is used.
 ASP.NET Core Identity is the membership system for building ASP.NET Core web applications, including membership, login, and user data.